-Barbara Moses joined the Seton Hall faculty in 2011 to direct the Civil Rights and Constitutional Litigation Clinic.
+Barbara Moses joined the Seton Hall faculty in 2011 to direct what is now called the Constitutional and Civil Litigation Clinic.
 Current and recent cases on her docket include:

-- A class action demanding that New Jersey provide adequate mental health and rehabilitation services to sexual offenders who remain institutionalized, after completion of their criminal sentences, under the state’s civil commitment program;
+- A class action seeking adequate mental health and rehabilitation services for the hundreds of former sex offenders who remain behind bars, long after the completion of their criminal sentences, under New Jersey's civil commitment statute.

 - A FOIA action against the Department of Defense and the Central Intelligence Agency, demanding that the government reveal the truth about its involvement in the 2009 coup that deposed the President of Honduras.